China–United States relations: Rapid deterioration of relations (2019–2020)

 Foot and King emphasize China's aggressive efforts in developing cutting-edge technologies with significant military and commercial implications, while the United States sees the need to defend itself aggressively against technological theft.

 U.S. academics have made various policy prescriptions for the United States within the context of its deteriorating relationship with China.

-According to Hong Kong economics professor Lawrence J. Lau, a major cause of the deterioration is the growing battle between China and the U.S. for global economic and technological dominance.
+According to Lawrence J. Lau, a major cause of the deterioration is the growing battle between China and the United States for global economic and technological dominance.
 More generally, he argues, "It is also a reflection of the rise of populism, isolationism, nationalism and protectionism almost everywhere in the world, including in the US."
 According to Ian Bremmer, the U.S. and China are in a technology cold war and Trump's technology war against the PRC has been his administration's biggest foreign policy win, saying, "on the issue of tech decoupling that it was America out front with most allies on board."
-According to Greg Autry, an academic at the University of Southern California, Trump's China policy was working, pointing to increased revenue intakes by the Treasury Department and offshoring by US manufacturing supply chains from China, and crediting the administration for being the first to fully recognize that globalization hadn't delivered for Americans and that China was an existential threat.
+According to Greg Autry, an academic at the University of Southern California, Trump's China policy was working, pointing to increased revenue intakes by the Treasury Department and offshoring by U.S. manufacturing supply chains from China, and crediting the administration for being the first to fully recognize that globalization had not delivered for Americans and that China was an existential threat.

 Former Obama administration officials Samantha Power and Susan Rice have criticized China's actions on trade, over the Meng Wenzhou affair and in Hong Kong while simultaneously criticizing the Trump administration for inadequate pushback.

 In 2018, the U.S. Department of Justice initiated a "China Initiative" to "combat economic espionage".

-In 2019, a report of U.S.-China Economic and Security Review Commission suggested against calling the Chinese leader Xi Jinping by his title of "President," and instead recommended using the term "General Secretary of the Chinese Communist Party" under Xi's one-party leadership.
+DOJ ended the program on 23 February 2023.
+No one was charged or convicted of spying in any China Initiative case.